lyuzizheng/lzz-blog/content/posts/study/bigtable/index.md

 ---
 author: "Brabalawuka"
-title: "[WIP] Introduction to the Google Bigtable"
+title: "Introduction to the Google Bigtable"
-date: "2023-07-15"
+date: "2024-02-15"
 tags: ["学习", "DataBase", "Distributed System"]
 categories: ["笔记"]
 summary: "I used to share my understanding and architecture of the Google File System.
 Today I will share Bigtable, a revolutionary distributed database build upon GFS by Google"